|

 instructor during the session

-- rod vertically until line clears water, do not allow slack to develop
+- lift - rod vertically until line clears water,

 ground